 I have been writing romance novels for a year now, and self publishing them to Amazon and Draft 2 Digital.
-Writing-, either as a main source of income or a side hustle to pay for an extra holiday or two a year– is a great way to make money if you have some spare time, a laptop, and an interest in creating novels or articles.
+Writing-, either as a primary source of income, or a side hustle to pay for an extra holiday or two a year– is a great way to make money if you have some spare time, a laptop, and an interest in creating novels or articles.

 Be warned, though, if you go down the romance writing route, it isn’t an overnight earner for most of us romance writers.
 EL James hit the jackpot with 50 Shades of Grey, but like Barbara Cartland, most of us writers find we rely on regular publishing to build up a devoted readership of people who are desperate to buy your new book, and if you are lucky, your whole back catalogue, and sign up to hear about your new releases as well.

 Let’s dive into a few basics.

 Definitely not- you don’t need to be a Tolstoy or a Virginia Woolf to write romance!
 You don’t need to have a degree, or even much formal education, as long as you know how to spin a yarn and come up with believable, engaging characters.
-I would say the majority of romance novels I have read are actually pretty average (or worse!) in terms of their quality of writing, erotica novels are even less so.
+I would say most romance novels I have read are actually pretty average (or worse!) in terms of their quality of writing.
+Erotica novels are even less so.
 (Erotica is a slightly different beast as apparently it requires virtually no story or characterisation at all which I don’t enjoy, but it might be right up your alley- look on Amazon kindle if you are interested in finding out more about the genre).

 So, no, you don’t need to be a brilliant writer, as people who love romance, REALLY love romance, so the quality of the writing is less important than the story and the characters.
 Most important though, is the essential happy-ever-after ending.
 Even a tense cliff hanger when the gal doesn’t get her guy between books in a series is an absolute no no. Romance readers want to know their beloved characters are – at the very least – ‘happy for now’.